dingoit/GettingCleaningData/README.md

-Getting and Cleaning Data - Peer Assessments
+Getting and Cleaning Data - Peer Assessment
 ========================================================

 The goal of this project is to prepare a tidy starting fro raw data.